Wake Forest vs. Boston College NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Wake Forest and its opponents have gone over the current 64-point total in six of 11 games (54.5%) this season.
+- Wake Forest's games this season have gone over 64.5 points six of 11 times.

-- In 30% of Boston College's games this season (3/10), the teams combined to score more than Saturday's over/under of 64.
+- Boston College has combined with its opponents to score more than 64.5 points in three of 10 games this season.

-- The two teams combine to average 69.1 points per game, 5.1 more than the total in this contest.
+- The combined points per game average of the two teams, 69.1, is 4.6 points more than Saturday's over/under.

 Wake Forest Stats and Trends